[ our philosophy ]

 inevitably others will follow.

 Founder, Innovator, Record Holder, Teacher, and Student of Life, Ted Strong embodied the Strong Enterprises philosophy in large and small decisions he made, directing the company with his passion and vision.
 Foremost in his ambition was creating ways to easily share the sky with more and more people for more and more uses.
-As the inventor of Tandem skydiving, Ted Strong propelled the sport towards what it is today: accessible to people who may never have tried skydiving any other way.
+Tandem Skydiving Pioneer Ted Strong propelled the sport towards what it is today: accessible to people who may never have tried skydiving any other way.
 It was more than just a couple of parachutes built for two.
 It was a physical and educational system designed for training, education, fun, guidance, mentorship, vision, to re-introduce the average person to himself, rediscover what we as individuals are capable of.
 After Tandem, Ted could not stop thinking of how to get even more people safely to a single location.
 Our Airborne ATV project has allowed military or other specialists to do just that.
 This philosophy of innovation to meet the needs of our current and future customers drives our operation today.

 In his own words...